 Diverting the mind to something else and giving the same old story reel a break, is an effective way to reframe our thoughts.

-For me, running, writing, creating, coloring and escaping into nature helps calm my mind and invites an inner peace.
+For me, running, writing, creating, coloring, and escaping into nature helps calm my mind and invites inner peace.
 By doing these things, I can literally feel my body almost breathe a sigh of relief.

 5. Live in the moment

 The past is over, so let’s stop living in it.
 Let’s embrace each day with as much gusto as we can.

 The old accolade of “once bitten twice shy” causes us to live a very small life.
 All too often, when we are prone to feelings of bitterness, we keep ourselves protected for fear of being hurt again.

 Here are a few things that may help you live in the moment: